 In the Lafayette area, where there are many scattered areas of African American population concentration, African Americans tend to reside in areas with low School Proficiency Indices relative to white residents regardless of whether they live in urban, suburban, or rural communities.
 In general, the areas in and around Lafayette have low School Proficiency Indices as do the vicinities of Church Point, Crowley, Rayne, St. Martinville, and Abbeville.
 Areas to the southwest of Lafayette and to the west of Church Point, all of which are predominantly white, have the highest School Proficiency Indices.
-Individuals of Mexican national origin are concentrated in the western portions of Lafayette in areas with low to moderate School Proficiency Indices.
+Individuals of Mexican national origin are concentrated in the western portions of Lafayette in areas with low to moderate School Proficiency Indices but also live in and around New Iberia, in areas with both high and low School Proficiency Indices.
 Vietnamese and Laotian residents are concentrated in an area stretching between Abbeville, where access to proficient schools is low, and New Iberia, where access to proficient schools is moderate.
 In the communities between those two cities, School Proficiency Indices are relatively high.
 Individuals of Honduran and Indian national origin do not appear to be concentrated in specific parts of the region.
 Families with children disproportionately live in areas with relatively high School Proficiency Indices throughout the region.